Updated 1 Oct 2022

-Econ Journal Watch plans a symposium on who should get the Nobel prize in economics, and why.
+Econ Journal Watch invites proposals to write an essay on who should get the Nobel prize in economics, and why.
 The aim is not to canvass for opinion about who should get the prize, but to generate essay-form appreciations of the work of individual economists.

 Send your proposal to write an essay explaining why Person A should receive a Nobel prize in economics to Jason Briggeman (EJW Managing Editor), at firstname.lastname@example.org.
 We also welcome mere queries in such direction.